 Most companies start getting lean by implementing 5S, a system of sorting, setting in order, shining (cleaning), standardizing, and sustaining.
 For some, this sounds like cleaning work areas.
 A lean system has clean work areas, but clean work cells by themselves are not lean.
 A lean work cell contains ONLY what you need.
 Extra materials are removed and required materials are clearly marked and have a place.

-When you look inside a company with an effective lean daily management system you will see work areas labeled with printed signs, the product ion flow is obvious, with clearly marked hourly production goals.
+When you look inside a company with an effective production system you will see work areas labeled with printed signs, the production flow is obvious, work cells are close together with clearly marked hourly production goals.
 A lean company is well organized with balanced production flows.